 The concert is free to the public.
 Cantala is thrilled to be invited to participate in this series and to perform with the esteemed organist David Simon in the recital.

 Cantala Women’s Choir: Saturday, May 2, 7:00 pm

 Forest Hill United Church, 2 Wembley Road (at Bathurst, just north of Eglinton)

 Join Nancy Singla and the Cantala Women’s Choir, along with guest performers, for our spring 2020 concert.
 It will be a celebration of wonderful music from Canada, America, Australia and Brazil.
 It will feature Toronto’s percussionist, David Schotzko on marimba in a piece by Toronto composer James Rolfe.

-Tickets are $20 at the door or online at www.cantalawomenschoir.com.
+Tickets are $20 from me personally, at the door, or online at www.cantalawomenschoir.com.
 A reception will follow the concert.
 Please stay and say hello.

 Here’s a quick recording that guitarist Mike Allen and I did last year.
 “How Deep is the Ocean” by Irving Berlin Please drop me an email to email@example.com if you want to be added to my mailing list.

 Hildegard of Bingen: Her Life, Art and Music

 TriCordium Voces (Voices from the Heart): Sunday, Oct.
 6, 3 p.m.